Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.3.md

 <a name="deploy-manifests"></a>
 ## Deploy Manifests

-1. Before deplyoing the manifests, the `cray-propduct-catalog` role in kubernetes needs to be updated.
+1. Before deploying the manifests, the `cray-product-catalog` role in kubernetes needs to be updated.

     1. Display the role before changing it: